KamitaniLab/EmotionVideoNeuralRepresentation/README.md

 ### Main parts:
   - To go through all analyses and get all results, run this and python scripts as below.

-    1. run this script with setting 1 for roiDataPreparation variable (multiple cpu can work in parallel)
+    1. run this script with setting 1 for roiDataPreparation variable (required ~80GB; multiple cpu can work in parallel)
     2. run this script with setting 1 for performDecAnalyses/performEncAnalyses/performRSAnalyses variables (multiple cpu can work in parallel)
     3. run this script with setting 1 for summaryDecAnalyses/summaryEncAnalyses/summaryRSAnalyses variables
     4. run this script with setting 1 for performeAdditionalAnalysis variable